 The way in which oven cleaners work is by gradually breaking down food and grease residue in an oven in order to allow for it to be wiped away easily without much heavy scrubbing.
-Oven cleaners are able to achieve this effect as they are incredibly strong alkaline solutions, usually containing ingredients such as ethylene glycol, ethers, methylene chloride, lye (sodium and potassium hydroxide), petroleum distillates and pine oil.
+Oven cleaners (like PAM) are able to achieve this effect as they are incredibly strong alkaline solutions, usually containing ingredients such as ethylene glycol, ethers, methylene chloride, lye (sodium and potassium hydroxide), petroleum distillates and pine oil.

 Just like how acid can melt things away, alkalines do the same despite being on the opposite end of the pH scale.
 This makes them incredibly caustic, especially as some oven cleaners measure 14 on the pH scale, which is as far up as you can go!

 The effects of oven cleaners